 The great Spanish philosopher Jose Ortega y Gasset wrote about the early 20th Century Spanish society as being ‘led by people who had neither the necessary talent nor desire to transcend their own personal inadequacies’.
-‘These existential shortcomings, Ortega said, were transferred to the institutions these mediocre people headed’ (1929, translated into English as Invertebrate Spain 45 years later!)
+‘These existential shortcomings’, Ortega said, ‘were transferred to the institutions these mediocre people headed’ (1929, translated into English as Invertebrate Spain 45 years later!)

 Our ‘structures’ are a function of ourselves.
-There is no such a thing as ‘slow decision making’ as an entity; there are people making slow decisions.
-There is no ‘bureaucratic organization’; there is people behaving in a particular way.
+There is no such thing as ‘slow decision making’ as an entity; there are people making slow decisions.
+There is no ‘bureaucratic organization’; there are people behaving in a particular way.
 Not even ‘a culture of’ can be assessed outside the individual agents.

 By diverting the focus (or the blame) to ‘the entity’ (structure, process, culture, leadership) we are most likely externalizing the problem and absolving ourselves from all sins.
 Not terribly good critical thinking.

 But in the end, the individual is the unit, good or bad.
 The good news is that there is also the precise opposite of the title.
 We can be, ourselves, the biggest exporters of creativity, innovation, positivism and, dare I say, goodness.
-Margaret Mead dixit: Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it’s the only thing that ever has
+Margaret Mead dixit: Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it’s the only thing that ever has.